^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Life cycle of the Chinese fluke
+Life cycle of Chinese fluke

-Symptoms of Chinese fluke
+Symptoms of Chinese Fluke

 Diagnostics

-Also in the chronic stage, it is possible to conduct immunological studies with the detection of antigen in the indirect hemagglutination reaction.
+Also, in the chronic stage, it is possible to conduct immunological studies with the detection of antigen in the indirect hemagglutination reaction.

 Treatment of Chinese fluke

 Treatment of Chinese fluke is most effective in the acute stage, when it is possible to achieve a higher eradication of the pathogen.
-Antiparasitic agents are used in the treatment, which are effective against the adult forms of Chinese fluke.
+Antiparasitic agents are used in treatment, which are effective against adult forms of Chinese fluke.

 3. it is necessary to increase the protein content in the diet and vitamins by consuming vegetables and fruits;

-5. consumption of fermented milk products will help normalize the intestinal microflora and restore normal digestion.
+5. Consumption of fermented milk products will help normalize the intestinal microflora and restore normal digestion.

 Prevention